The Art Department has a set of clear aims and objectives:

 Pupils are following the AQA, Art and Design Fine Art Syllabus.
-The girls are taught ten (one hour long) lessons over two weeks and are expected to work at least six hours independently, in the studio, each week.
+The students are taught ten (one hour long) lessons over two weeks and are expected to work at least six hours independently, in the studio, each week.

 A LEVEL GRAPHIC COMMUNICATION

 Pupils are following the AQA, Art and Design Graphic Communication Syllabus.
-The girls are taught ten (one hour long) lessons over two weeks and are expected to work at least six hours independently, in the studio, each week.
+The students are taught ten (one hour long) lessons over two weeks and are expected to work at least six hours independently, in the studio, each week.

 - ‘Royal Academy Online’ Competition

-- ‘Natre Spirited Art’ Competition
+- ‘Nature Spirited Art’ Competition